mg/hog/c4/ffdb_part2.md

         }
     }

-The *recordParser* returns a function of type *i.MapFunc*.
+The *recordParser* returns a function of type *hoi.MapFunc*.
 Its purpose is to accept a string, tokenize it with a field seperator defined in the *Ffdb* object, validate that the number of fields in the line matches with the number of fields in the *Ffdb* object, create a *Record* structure and fill it with the values from the line keyed to the fields defined in the *Ffdb* object.

     func (r *Record) String() string {
         m := (map[string]string)(*r)